Hartley T. Ferrar: Biography

-After the war he took up a position with the New Zealand Geological Survey, and carried out extensive field work in both the North and the South islands.
+After the war he took up a position with the New Zealand Geological Survey, and carried out extensive field work in both the North and South Islands.
 He obtained his PhD whilst working for the service, but died in Wellington after an operation in 1932.
-As a mark of respect he had Ferrar peak in the Cloudy Range of the South Island named after him.
-Apart from the aforementioned photographs of his school and college days, various of his Polar relics are held by the Scott Polar Research Museum (Cambridge), the Canterbury Museum in New Zealand and the Discovery itself at Dundee in Scotland.
+Ferrar Peak in the Cloudy Range of South Island is named after him.
+Various of his polar relics are held by the Scott Polar Research Museum (Cambridge), the Canterbury Museum in New Zealand and the Discovery itself at Dundee, Scotland.